A1Liu/tci/README.md

 - Full kernel replayability: go backwards in time when using TCI as debugger

 ## Restrictions and Incompatibilities
-- Implicit types on functions aren't supported
+- Implicit types on functions will never be supported
-- Implicit function declarations aren't supported
+- Implicit function declarations will never be supported
-- No support for multithreading

 # Credit
 - TCI uses [`codespan-reporting`](https://github.com/brendanzab/codespan) to make